 Resonanz

-Resonanz is the project where classical and urban meet, makers move across borders and the Limburg-NRW region finds its own cultural sound.
+Resonanz is the project where classical and urban meet, makers move across borders and the border region of Limburg-NRW finds its own cultural sound.
 No neat coexistence.
 Real contact, real friction, real new things.
-From 2026 to 2029, Maaspoort and 11 partners are building something that wasn't there yet: a border region that is its own.
+On 1 June 2026, the starting shot will fall.
+For three years, Maaspoort and 11 partners will build something that wasn't there yet: a border region that belongs to itself.
+Resonanz, Where Makers Move Borders and Futures Take Shape.

 Pillar 1: Talent development